All I Want for Christmas Is a Baby: Hope for Waiting Adoptive Families

 Reminder in Your Waiting

-If you could use a reminder that He is working in your own waiting-for-baby season this Christmas, visit AdoptionWebinar.com to hear testimonies from others who endured the waiting and are happily living life after their prayers for a child were finally answered.
-From there, you can also listen to our friend and author, Elizabeth Laing Thompson, on a special webinar we hosted with her, Trusting God with Your Story.
+If you could use a reminder that He is working in your own waiting-for-baby season this Christmas, visit AdoptionWebinar.com.
+There, you’ll hear testimonies from others who endured the waiting and are happily living life after the Lord finally answered their prayers for a child.
+From there, you can also listen to our friend and author, author, Elizabeth Laing Thompson, on a special webinar we hosted with her, Trusting God with Your Story.

 Written by Mardie Caldwell, C.O.A.P.